Treasure Detectives: Success

-The show was an 8-part series.
-Each episode was one hour long covering the authentication of two items per show.
+Treasure Detectives is an 8-part series with each episode, lasting about an hour, covering the authentication of two items per show.
 According to Neilsens, it rated better than any other CNBC PRIME show.

-The show was premiered on 5 March 2013 at 9pm with an initial viewing success for the time slot of 279,000 rising to a peak of 322,000 far exceeding nearly all other shows on CNBC PRIME.
+The show premiered on 5 March 2013 at 9pm with an initial viewing success for the time slot of 279,000 rising to a peak of 322,000 far exceeding nearly all other shows on CNBC PRIME.

 It was filmed mostly in Los Angeles but many episodes travelled further afield to North Carolina, Salt Lake City, Kentucky, New York & Connecticut.

-UK success

 The series was sold to UKTV and started its UK run in September 2013 once again beating records in the 9pm slot for the channel.

 Treasure Detectives was made by Endemol USA for CNBC PRIME.